|

 ALDRIK:

-Variant of German Aldrick,
+Variant spelling of German Aldric, meaning

 "old ruler; long time ruler."